precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 eigen3-devel python3-devel
 ```

 Furthermore, Numpy is needed.
-It can be installed through pip: `pip install numpy`.
+It can be installed through pip: `pip3 install --user numpy`.
 You may need to set the Eigen location when configuring preCICE:

 ```bash